RedXi/vatsimbrief-helper/README.md

 * If an attribute has two values separated by `/`, the left value refers to the **destination** and the right one to the **alternate**
 * Windows will refresh automatically every minute.
 * If you find that the font in a window is too small, scale it up by dragging the bottom right corner of each window.
+* Note that the visibility of windows will be saved between sessions.
+To restore a window, reopen it manually in the menu `Plugins / FlyWithLua / FlyWithLua Macros`.

 **Happy Flying!**